 Start with canned pineapple.
 Take some pineapple chunks and muddle them in the bottom of a cocktail shaker.
-I would really recommend this cocktail set, btw.
-It has all your essential cocktail products, like a cocktail shaker and muddler, and it’s stainless steel, so it looks super cool.

 After you’ve muddled your pineapple chunks, fill the shaker 1/4 of the way up with ice and pour in freshly squeezed lime juice, lemon juice, pineapple juice – from the can – triple sec, and of course, your jalapeno infused tequila.
 Give it a good shake, or learn a cool bar trick, and then come over and teach me.

 Now, strain the cocktail into a glass that’s been filled with ice, or if you like pulp, don’t strain it and just pour everything in!
 If you want to rim the glass with salt (is it even an option not to?!), place salt onto a plate and set aside.
 Take an empty glass and rub the rim with a lime.
 Now just roll or twist the rim in salt!
 Fill with ice and pour in the jalapeno margarita!
 Sometimes, if I’m thinking ahead, I like to chill my glasses in the freezer for a few minutes, so the margarita is extra cold!

 Easy peasy.
 It’s great for one or two, but also for a crowd.
 This would be a good option for Super Bowl Sunday!
 Make a pitcher, but don’t fill with ice, store in the fridge, and let people pour their own margaritas!